Smith River Trout Fishing (VA – Bassett/Special Reg)

 You cannot pick up a book about trout fishing in Virginia without reading an article or two about the Smith River special regulation area.
 The Smith River is one of the few tailwaters in Virginia.
-The Corps of Engineers releases water regularly from the base of the Philpott dam, which maintains trout-friendly temperatures for 20 miles downstream.
+The Corps of Engineers regularly releases water from the base of the Philpott dam, maintaining trout-friendly temperatures for 20 miles downstream.
 The most popular part of the river is the special regulation section that starts at the Route 666 bridge in Bassett.
 That was my destination on this day.

-As you cross the bridge coming from the South, make an immediate right and there is a small parking area stretching 25 yards along the side road.
+As you cross the bridge coming from the South, make an immediate right, and there is a small parking area stretching 25 yards along the side road.
 There is easy access to the river at the base of the bridge via a beaten-down trail.
 In addition, you can walk down the side road and hop into the river at several different places.
 I rolled in here around 7 AM on a Friday in early October and was surprised to see another fisherman ahead of me.
 Not wanting to pressure him, I walked a hundred yards upstream and entered the water there.

 Getting There: Look up Bassett, VA in Google.
 Continue through the town on 57 and then turn onto Trenthill Drive.
 It will go across the Smith River and continue through an industrial area.
 It turns into North Main Street and then crosses the river again.
 This is the start of the special regulation area.
 Turn right after the bridge onto Wells Hollow Road and park.